 - sometimes used to treat type 2 diabetes

 - used for anyone with diabetes if they have a short-term illness or are having surgery

 - available in different types of insulin (e.g. slow- or fast-acting) and forms (vials, cartridges, or pre-filled pens), and from different sources (i.e. human insulin or manufactured human insulin).

 For more information, see our list of the types and forms of insulin available in Australia.

 - people with type 2 diabetes, when combined with certain other diabetes medicines.

 Types of insulin

-Insulin is available in several different types and forms (vials, cartridges, or pre-filled pens), which come from different sources (human, manufactured, and less commonly bovine [from cattle]), and differ in how quickly they work (very short-acting, short-acting, intermediate-acting, and long-acting) and how long they last in the body (4–24 hours).
+Insulin is available in several different types and forms (vials, cartridges, or pre-filled pens), which differ in how quickly they work (very short-acting, short-acting, intermediate-acting, and long-acting) and how long they last in the body (4–24 hours).

 Types of insulin include: